Locally unital $C^*$-algebras do not admit frames: Preliminaries

 This definition is inspired by the definition of the thick submodule which is introduced in \cite{Manuilov2022Thick}: a Hilbert $C^*$-submodule $\M\subset\cN$ in a Hilbert $C^*$-module $\cN$ is thick if its orthogonal complement $\M^{\bot}$ is zero, but $\M\ne\cN$.

-Note that this conditions satisfies when $g$ is a strictly positive element of $C^*$-algebra, but this property is not necessary: if algebra is not $\s$-unital, then it has no strictly positive element, but there may be a thick element; also we can always assume that thick element is positive, so $xg=0$ implies $x=0$ too (see \cite{Fuf2023Th} for details).
+Note that this condition is satisfied when $g$ is a strictly positive element of a $C^*$-algebra, but this property is not necessary: if an algebra is not $\s$-unital, then it has no strictly positive element, but there may be a thick element; also we can always assume that a thick element is positive, so $xg=0$ implies $x=0$ too (see \cite{Fuf2023Th} for details).